Odds and Ends…Please inquire

 Our cameras range from 135 format to 4×5 format, in order to satisfy the different requirements of our customers.

-You can spend the afternoon at this page.
+You can spend the afternoon on this page.
 This Squidoo page has a ton of links to images made from obscure and handmade cameras.

 - Iversen, Gitte